01872 273750

 On My Mind – website for young people

-On My Mind has been launched to help young people have more engagement in mental health support and to give them a greater say in the treatment they receive and the outcomes they desire.
-The Anna Freud Centre has co-produced On My Mind with young people and it has been clinically approved by the Centre.
+On My Mind was launched to help young people have more engagement in mental health support and to give them a greater say in the treatment they receive and the outcomes they desire.
+The Anna Freud Centre has co-produced On My Mind with young people and it has been clinically approved by the centre.
 The website is primarily for young people aged 11-25, but it is also a resource for GPs, schools or parents who can signpost young people to the website.

 What is the Early Help Hub